TWilkin/powerpi/services/config-server/README.md

             "entity": "electricity",
             "action": "usage"
         },
-        // example of an ESP8266 sensor which clacks-config will also generate a config event for
+        // example of an ESP8266 sensor which config-server will also generate a config event for
         // this will cause the sensor to poll for changes every 5 minutes instead of the default {
             "type": "esp8266",